roadbusta/DoggyDetector/README.md

 # Data analysis
 - Document here the project: DoggyDetector
-- Description: Project Description
+- Description: Takes in a single image and returns the prediction
-- Data Source:
+- Data Source: Stanford Dog Dataset
-- Type of analysis:
+- Model: Inception V3 (transfer learning)

 Please document the project the better you can.

+Workflow:
+- Clone project
+- Train machine learning model
+- Containerise and deploy

 # Startup the project

+You will need access to Google Cloud Platform, Docker and Heroku to clone and deploy this project.

 The initial setup.